fmerg/pymerkle/docs/proofs.rst

 or a monitor (client).
 Any such proof essentially consists of a path of hashes (a finite sequence of checksums and a rule for combining them into a single hash), leading to the acclaimed current root-hash of the Merkle-tree.
-Providing and validating Merkle-proofs certifies knowledge on behalf of *both* the client and server of some part of the tree's history or current state, disclosing a minimum of encrypted records and without actual need of holding a database of the originals.
+Providing and verifying Merkle-proofs certifies knowledge on behalf of *both* the client and server of some part of the tree's history or current state, disclosing a minimum of encrypted records and without actual need of holding a database of the originals.